Target Heart Rates Chart

 Is resting heart rate different by age?

-For most of us (adults), between 60 and 100 beats per minute (bpm) is normal.1 The rate can be affected by factors like stress, anxiety, hormones, medication, and how physically active you are.
+For most adults, a resting heart rate between 60 and 100 beats per minute is normal.
+However, the rate can be affected by factors such as stress, anxiety, hormones, medication and how physically active you are.
 An athlete or more active person may have a resting heart rate as low as 40 beats per minute.
 Now that’s chill!

 When it comes to resting heart rate, lower is better.
-It usually means your heart muscle is in better condition and doesn’t have to work as hard to maintain a steady beat.
-Studies have found that a higher resting heart rate is linked with lower physical fitness and higher blood pressure and body weight.2
+It usually means your heart muscle is in better condition and doesn’t have to work as hard to keep a steady beat.
+Studies have found that a higher resting heart rate is linked with lower physical fitness, higher blood pressure and higher body weight.

 Know Your Numbers: Maximum and Target Heart Rate by Age

 This table shows target heart rate zones for different ages.
-Your maximum heart rate is about 220 minus your age.3
+Your maximum heart rate is about 220 minus your age.

 In the age category closest to yours, read across to find your target heart rates.
-Target heart rate during moderate intensity activities is about 50-70% of maximum heart rate, while during vigorous physical activity it’s about 70-85% of maximum.
+Target heart rate during moderate-intensity activities is about 50-70% of maximum heart rate.
+During vigorous physical activity, it’s about 70-85% of maximum.

 The figures are averages, so use them as a general guide.